Configure time synchronization with an external NTP server

 -

 Add or replace the NTP servers in the file.
-We recommend replacing the servers in the file with Servercore NTP servers But you can specify any available NTP servers.
+We recommend replacing the servers in the file with Servercore NTP servers, but you can specify any available NTP servers.

 server <ntp_server> iburst